IamLunchbox/powerdns-cli/README.md

 Or as an oci container:
 `podman run --rm -it ghcr.io/IamLunchbox/powerdns-cli:latest powerdns-cli`

-If you want to clone from git, checkout the git tags and run `pip install .`.
+To work with from git, checkout the repository and run `pip install .`.

 ## Configuration
 `powerdns-cli` is built with the click framework and uses keyword-based actions.
-Flags may only follow after the last action.

-To get things going you may, for example, add a zone:
+Flags may only follow after the last action keyword.
+To get things going, for example, add a zone:
 `$ powerdns-cli zone add -a MyApiKey -u http://localhost example.com PRIMARY`

-You may provide all flags through environment variables as well.
-Use the long flag name in upper-case and prefix it with `POWERDNS_CLI_`.
+All flags may alternatively be provided as environment variables.
+Each option must be prefixed with `POWERDNS_CLI_` and the upper case setting.
 For example:

 ```shell
 $ export POWERDNS_CLI_APIKEY="MyApiKey"